petronetto/petronetto.github.io/resumve.md

 Oct 2019/Nov 2022
 :   **Senior Software Engineer - APILayer**

-    As a core developer at APILayer, I built production-grade RESTful APIs and SDk's from scratch, serving millions of requests daily across a global user base.
+    As a core developer at APILayer, I built production-grade RESTful APIs and SDK's from scratch, serving millions of requests daily across a global user base.
 I specialized in creating developer-friendly API interfaces with comprehensive documentation, robust error handling, and performance optimization.

     I independently designed, built, and maintained the following high-traffic APIs: